Maurifc/Istio-Playground/Traffic/path-based-routing/README.md

 # Path based routing
-This example demonstrate how split traffic between different versions of some application using paths
+This example demonstrate how split traffic between different versions of same application using paths

 ## Setup Traffic Routing

-Create traffic routing to redict all traffic to `v1` based on the `path`
+Create traffic routing to redirect all traffic to `v1` based on the `path`

 ```bash
 kubectl apply -f Traffic/path-based-routing/virtualservice.yaml